Understanding Audiovisual Deepfake Detection: Techniques, Challenges, Human Factors and Perceptual Insights

 Approach

-The paper provides a survey of existing audiovisual deepfake detection methods, categorizing them into synchronization-based, feature fusion, ensemble, and temporal analysis-based approaches.
-It analyzes their strengths and limitations and discusses the use of publicly available datasets for training and evaluation.
+The paper surveys existing audiovisual deepfake detection methods, categorizing them into synchronization-based, feature fusion, ensemble, and temporal analysis approaches.
+It analyzes their strengths and limitations, and discusses relevant datasets, performance metrics, and the role of human perception to guide future research.

 Datasets